FraQLabs/.github/profile/README.md

 2. Frugality: Avoid costs.

 For example, I have evaluated StockSharp and QuantConnect platforms.
 Both offer free and open source versions.
-However they are ultimately built to drive you to paid plans, hence violating the frugality guideline.
+However they are ultimately built to drive you to paid plans, hence violating both guidelines.

 Another example is data.
 To find the edge in algo trading, historial data is a must.
 There are many paid data providers, but I try to avoid them as much as possible, and rely on free data sources.